Everyman Theatre, Cheltenham: 2011 refurbishment

 In 2011, the theatre closed in early May for a £3.2 million refurbishment.
 During the refurbishment, the main auditorium was restored and returned to a decorative style resembling Frank Matcham's original style, including bespoke wallpaper and carpets, painting by fine arts and replacement of cherubs around the auditorium.
 The pink paint on the iconic narrow and high Opera House proscenium arch was removed to reveal the original Scagliola marble.
 Above the proscenium arch, the spandrels were restored to put original paintings representing the angels of Comedy and Tragedy back in place.
-The theatre reopened in September 2011 with a performance by Sir Ken Dodd.
+The theatre reopened in September 2011 with a performance by Ken Dodd.